Kudaes/Eclipse/README.md

 	C:\Temp> mt.exe -manifest "C:\Temp\fakecmd.exe.manifest" -outputresource:"C:\Path\To\Eclipse\eclipse\target\release\eclipse.exe";#4 <- Embed the manifest file in the resource ID 4

 # Examples
-## Hijack AC of a new process
+## Hijacking the AC of a new process

-This first example is meant to give some guidelines on how to use AC hijack to load and run your DLL in a trusted process.
+This first example is meant to give some guidelines on how to use AC hijacking to load and run your DLL in a trusted process.
 In this case, `rdpclip.exe` (Windows 10 workstation) will be the selected process, although this methodology can be applied to almost any other process.
 First, we need to find a DLL that will be loaded in that process in a normal execution.
 For this, we can use [PE-bear](https://github.com/hasherezade/pe-bear) to inspect the IAT of the binary.

 ![rdpclip.exe IAT.](/images/pebear.PNG "rdpclip.exe IAT.")